Confidence intervals for the Poisson distribution: Methods from particle physics

 As $\theta\to 0$, $CL_s \to 1$, so we always obtain an upper limit by this method.
 This remains the case if we consider negative $-b\le \theta_1 < 0$, the interval just extends down to $-b$ in this case.

 The $CL_s$ limit converges on the standard upper limit of section~\ref{sec:UL} in the limit of no background.
 For $b>0$, however, the two limits are not the same.
 The largest difference, for a given background is that the $CL_s$ limit tends to overcover substantially more than the standard limit for small values of $\theta$, as seen for $b=5$ in Fig.~\ref{fig:CLsUL}.
 This is consistent with our observation above that the division by $1-p_0$ leads to a conservative upper limit.
+As a descriptive statement, the limit of section~\ref{sec:UL} is preferred.